pepipost/pepipost-laravel-driver/README.md

                     "unsubscribe_track" => true,
                     "hepf" => false
                 ],
-                # For using pepipost templates instead of view email templates
+                # For using pepipost templates instead of view templates
                 "template_id" => 1234
             ]
         );